tIcers/tIcers/README.md

 ✍🏻 I'm a computer science student based in Canada

-📆 Currently, I'm dedicating my efforts to honing my skills in full stack web development and mobile dev.
+📆 Currently, I'm dedicating my efforts to honing my skills in full stack web development and IOS mobile dev.

-👨🏻‍💻 I'm highly interested in full stack development, with a specific focus on backend technologies.
+👨🏻‍💻 I'm highly interested in full stack development, with a specific focus on backend technologies, and IOS dev.

 📈 I have experience working with Python and Django with large scale development